taekwondodev/unina-DataStructures_and_Algorithms/README.md

 # Data Structures and Algorithms
 I re-implemented the library of this Data Structures on C++ for the 'Laboratorio Di Algoritmi e Strutture Dati' Exam.
-To compile you need to use Linux or WSL because of how the zlasdtest are written, zlasdtests are written by the Teacher.
+To compile you need to use Linux or WSL because of how the zlasdtest are written, zlasdtests are written by the Teacher, zmytest are written by me.
+The hierarchy of the data structures starts from abstract classes and then I override the methods into the data structures.
+The classes are templates for every use.
+They are the most possible generycs.
 The comments are in italian.
 To start the test call the command make in the linux terminal on vscode.